Prince Andrew could be stripped of title if he loses sex case, reports say

 The source was also quoted as saying that Andrew would be asked to give up his remaining patronages to charities and would not be able to go abroad due to the “risk of extradition”, which would result in “a form of internal exile”.

-A spokesperson for Buckingham Palace told the Daily Mail: “This is speculation and the comments are without foundation.
+A spokesperson for Buckingham Palace told the MailOnline: “This is speculation and the comments are without foundation.
 We would not comment on an ongoing legal matter.”

 It comes after Lisa Bloom, a lawyer based in Los Angeles who represented eight of Epstein’s victims, said Maxwell’s conviction should be viewed as a warning to Andrew.